Remi Poppe: Political activism

 At a party conference in October 1972, at which the Communist Party of the Netherlands (Marxist-Leninist) (KPN/ML), founded in 1971, changed its name to the Socialist Party, Poppe, known and popular in radical left circles, was presented as a new member of the party and was directly elected to the party board.
 He fulfilled a prominent role in the Milieu Aktiecentrum Nederland (MAN; 'Environmental Action Center of the Netherlands'), a collaboration between the CAR and the Bond van Huurders en Woningzoekenden (BHW; 'Association of Renters and Housing Seekers'), which was founded in January 1973 and, like the BHW, a front organization of the SP.
 The MAN exposed environmental scandals near Billiton in Arnhem, near Diosynth in Oss, near Verdugt in Tiel, and at the waste management company Exploitatie Maatschappij Krimpen (EMK; 'Exploitation Company of Krimpen') in Krimpen aan den IJssel.
 On behalf of the SP, Poppe was the lead candidate in the municipal elections in his hometown of Vlaardingen in 1974 and also in the 1977 Dutch general election, both without winning any seats.
 In 1978, the SP obtained one seat in Vlaardingen on a joint ticket with the Pacifist Socialist Party (PSP), which Poppe was allowed to occupy from 1980.
 Until 1994 he was a councilor and faction leader on behalf of his party on the municipal council of Vlaardingen.
-In 1994 the SP became the largest party in Vlaardingen with Poppe as lead candidate, winning 19 percent of the vote and seven seats.
+In 1994 the SP became the largest party in Vlaardingen with Poppe as the lead candidate, winning 19 percent of the vote and seven seats.

 In 1989 Poppe was the lead candidate of his party in the European parliamentary elections, but again without success.
 In the same year he started the MilieuAlarmTeam (MAT; 'EnvironmentalAlertTeam') within the party, which in its early years mainly focused on the Etex Group in Goor, where several employees died of cancer due to exposure to asbestos fibers.
 Poppe, now a self-proclaimed 'environmental detective', also uncovered illegal waste dumping from the processing company Zegwaard by following the company's trucks after he received a tip from an employee.
 In 1992 he was one of the initiators to plant 17,000 trees in De Lickebaert polder near Vlaardingen, in order to prevent the construction of a landfill.
 The illegal planting created the Volksbos ('People's Forest') nature reserve.